cheminfo/nmrium-docs/docs/10_general/60_zoom/60_zoom.md

 If you click the icon "zoom out" once, the horizontal scaling is zoomed out.
 If you click the icon "zoom out" twice, the horizontal and vertical scaling will be zoomed out.

+### Esc to go back to zoom

+If you press esc on the keyboard the program go back to zoom.

+### Scroll wheel

+If you use the scroll wheel of your mouse in zoom mode, you change the amount of your signals.

 ## Display Chemical Shift and Intensity of a Peak

 If you are in zoom mode and moving the mouse over the spectrum, you will see a crosshair.
 If you move it over a signal, the chemical shift is displayed in ppm.
 At the bottom of the spectrum you can see the chemical shift in ppm and Hz and the intensity of the signal.